TrainWeb.org Facebook Page

 Looking down at the Los Pinos River.

-The Chama engine is already going around the balloon track at Osier.
+The Chama engine was already going around the balloon track at Osier.

-Our engine pulling up to the switch at the balloon track.
+Our engine, 463, pulling up to the switch.

-Our new engine, K36 484, built by Baldwin in 1925 as Denver and Rio Grande Western 484, is reversing onto our train.
+Our new engine, K36 484, nee Denver and Rio Grande Western 484, built by Baldwin in 1925 reversing onto our train.

-The Mudhen continues to reverse around the balloon track.
+The Mudhen continued to reverse around the balloon track.

 The engine has coupled up to our train.

-The Mudhen disappears around the balloon track hill.
+The Mudhen disappeared around the balloon track hill.

 Our train, now led by 484, makes its way the short distance to Osier.

-One last view of Mudhen 463.
-We then arrived at Osier and detrained.
-You must go into the proper door to get the buffet meal you ordered at the start of the train ride.
-We went to the correct doors to get my turkey lunch, mashed potatoes, rolls and chocolate cake for dessert and lemonade.
+A last view of Mudhen 463.
+We then arrived at Osier and detrained and were directed to the appropriate line dependent on the choice of buffet meal ordered at the beginning of the train ride.
+We went to the correct doors and I enjoyed my turkey lunch, mashed potatoes, rolls and chocolate cake for dessert and lemonade.

 After lunch, the scene at Osier.